Oblongs/common-domain-model/docs/eligible-collateral-representation.md

 ![image](/img/collateral-asset-identifier-tree.png)

-The CDM method for representing eligible collateral will be capable of reference to, and inclusion in, common master and respective collateral documentation for OTC Derivatives and non- OTC master agreements (notably Repo and Securities Lending) and potentially for OTC Cleared and Exchange Traded Derivatives.
+The CDM method for representing eligible collateral will be capable of reference to, and inclusion in, common master agreements and respective collateral documentation for OTC Derivatives and non-OTC master agreements (notably Repo and Securities Lending) and potentially for OTC Cleared and Exchange Traded Derivatives.
 For this reason, it is important that the CDM is able to accommodate Regulatory Uncleared Margin Rules